alxdavids/draft-privacy-pass/draft-privacy-pass.md

 func tag(t Token, vt VOPRFToken, data []byte, secParameter uint16, auxData []byte) bool
 ~~~

+## Error types

+In the protocol overview that follows in {{overview}}, we enumerate a number of
+error types that are triggered when certain events occur.

+### UNKNOWN_PK_ERROR

+Occurs when the public key that a server is using is not known on the
+client-side.

+### CLIENT_VERIFICATION_ERROR

+Occurs when the client is unable to verify the proof sent by the server that it
+has evaluated the VOPRF correctly.

+### UNKNOWN_TOKEN_ERROR

+Occurs if the response from the server does not correspond to a token sent in a
+client request.

+### DOUBLE_SPEND_ERROR

+Occurs if the server records a redemption request that contains a `Token` object
+that has been observed previously.

+### SERVER_VERIFICATION_ERROR

+Occurs if the server fails to verify a redemption request sent by the client.

 # Overview of protocol {#overview}

 In this document, we will be assuming that a client (C) is attempting to